-If you thought that all Roman emperors were of noble decent and came to prominence by virtue of being born into an aristocratic family, then you would be wrong.
-Some girls dream of becoming princesses by marrying a handsome prince (congratulations to Ms. Meghan Markle & Prince Harry!), but for a boy to become an emperor of Roman Empire, he must have been something really unique.
+If you thought that all Roman emperors were of noble descent and came to prominence by virtue of being born into an aristocratic family, then you would be wrong.
+Some girls dream of becoming princesses by marrying a handsome prince (congratulations to Ms. Meghan Markle & Prince Harry!), but for a boy to become an emperor of the Roman Empire, he must have been something really unique.

-Emperor Diocletian actually wasn’t even a Roman citizen, but a child born into a peasant family who were probably freedmen or former slaves.
+Emperor Diocletian actually wasn’t even a Roman citizen, but a child born into a peasant family who was probably freedmen or former slaves.
 He was born and raised in ancient Salona, today’s Solin.
-At the time Salona was the largest settlement in Dalmatia and 4th largest settlement in the entire Roman Empire.
+At the time Salona was the largest settlement in Dalmatia and the 4th largest settlement in the entire Roman Empire.
 Diocletian was born Diocles, a son of a scribe with not much of a bright future.
 One day he decided to join the army and that is where his rise begins.
-Diocletian’s valiant heart and great leadership made him a consul of the Emperor Carus.
+Diocletian’s valiant heart and great leadership made him a consul of Emperor Carus.
 As it was common on the Roman court, foul plays and treacheries were always present in an aim to reach the throne, and thanks to the support of his fellow soldiers and after the death of Emperor Carus and his son Numerian, Diocles became Gaius Aurelius Valerius Diocletianus – the Emperor.

 Since tumultuous changes were so common at the Roman court, you are probably wondering: how long did Emperor Diocletian reign?